shinshin86/go-te/README.md

  - `testMatch` - You can specify the path to the test file.

+## About Test File Names
+There are no specific rules about files for testing in `go-te`.
+However, as a specification of go, files with `_test.go` such as `foo_test.go` cannot be used.

 ## Examples

 You can also try the example code for this project.